Robust reduced-order model predictive control using peak-to-peak analysis of filtered signals: Problem setup

 \subsubsection{Simplifying conditions}

-In this paper, we assume that: The system~\eqref{eq:sys} is open-loop stable, i.e., $A$ is Hurwitz, and we only optimize open-loop inputs.
-The model equations $(A,B,E,C)$ and the initial condition $x_0\in\mathbb{R}^{\nxfull}$ are perfectly known.
+In this paper, we assume that: The system~\eqref{eq:sys} is open-loop stable, i.e., $A$ is Hurwitz, and we only optimize open-loop inputs.\footnote{This can be naturally relaxed by using an affine parametrization $u(t)=Kx(t)+v(t)$ with an offline optimized feedback $K$, see Remark~\ref{rk:feedback}.} The model equations $(A,B,E,C)$ and the initial condition $x_0\in\mathbb{R}^{\nxfull}$ are perfectly known.
 We only consider operation over a finite-horizon $T\geq 0$.
 The control input $u(t)$ and the disturbances $w(t)$ are (piece-wise) continuous.